Last updated: Feb-19-2024

 Once you have your Cloudinary account, download and install the extension from the Chrome Extension Marketplace and pin the Media Library Extension icon to your Chrome extension toolbar.

-Once you complete the Media Library Extension installation and setup, you'll be able to access your Cloudinary account from within a content area of your Chrome browser to import a selected image or asset URL.
+Once you complete the Media Library Extension installation and setup, you'll be able to access the assets in your Cloudinary product environment from within a content area of your Chrome browser to import a selected image or asset URL.

 - You must enter your product environment credentials.

 - You can optionally specify a folder that the Media Library will open when you launch the Media Library Extension.

 - You can optionally implement some of Cloudinary's powerful media enhancements to optimize or edit all the images and videos you import using the Media Library Extension.

 If your needs change, you can always go back and update your setup.